Mesa Divorce Attorney

 How Property Is Divided in Arizona

-If your divorce proceeds, then you and your spouse will need to make important determinations about all issues in your divorce.
+If your divorce proceeds, then you and your spouse will need to make important determinations about all issues in your divorce and family.
 This includes making a decision about how property will divided.
 Arizona is a community property state, which means that all assets and debts incurred during the course of the marriage are jointly owned by each party, and are up for equal division in the event of a divorce.
 On the other hand, property that was acquired before the marriage is separate, and is not up for division.
-You and your spouse have the right to make a decision about how you will divide your community property; if you cannot come to an agreement, then the court will make a determination for you.
+You and your spouse have the right to make a decision about how you will divide your community property; if you cannot come to an agreement, then the court and your family law attorney will make a determination for you.

 Will I Receive – or Have to Pay – Spousal Maintenance?